bennettslin/yearlings_bobtail_app/AUDIO_FIX.md

     * If from logue, also dispatch song.
 * dispatchSong
     * Call audio manager's select song handler.

+* Player should know its own end time, and handle its own repeat play.
+    * Only when handling next song does it need to concern audio manager.

 * Is single mp3 needed to solve these potential problems?
     * Can audio repeat?